LeMikaelF/blog/_posts/2025-03-15-mysql-read-uncommitted.md

-This would result in a much more predictable and less dangerous behaviour, but using MVCC is slower, and `READ UNCOMMITTED` could be seen as a useful escape hatch for [marginal](https://www.percona.com/blog/innodbs-multi-versioning-handling-can-be-achilles-heel/) [use cases](https://www.percona.com/blog/mysql-performance-implications-of-innodb-isolation-modes/) where very intensive non-key updates concurrent to long-running selects on the same rows drastically hinder performance.
+This would result in a much more predictable and less dangerous behaviour, but using MVCC is slower, and `READ UNCOMMITTED` could be seen as a useful escape hatch for [marginal](https://www.percona.com/blog/innodbs-multi-versioning-handling-can-be-achilles-heel/) [use cases](https://www.percona.com/blog/mysql-performance-implications-of-innodb-isolation-modes/) where very intensive non-key updates concurrent to long-running selects on the same rows prohibitively hinder performance.
 For this reason, consistent reads could be conditional to a [system variable](https://dev.mysql.com/doc/refman/8.4/en/using-system-variables.html), similar to what
 MariaDB did when